cheuk-fung/C--/README.markdown

 C--
 ---

-A feature less compiler for C programming language.
+A buggy compiler for C programming language with limited features.
 Designed under instruction of the _Purple Dragon Book_.